-Be prepared to give glucagon\ and call 911 if student is not responsive, seizing or if their condition deteriorates.
+Be prepared to give glucagon\ and call 911 if student is not responsive, seizing or if their condition deteriorates

-Once the blood sugar is above 70/80 Glucagon Emergency Kit If the student is on intermediate acting insulin (ex: Novolog If a severe low occurs (loss of consciousness, seizures 70/30 or Humalog 75/25), after the above treatment follow or inability to safely eat or drink), Glucagon should with a snack like cheese and crackers or half of a sandwich. be administered if authorized by the Diabetes If the student takes rapid acting insulin (Novolog or Management Plan.
-Humalog) at meals and snacks and they will not be having a A glucagon injection may be given for severe low blood meal or snack within the next hour, follow the treatment for sugars (unconsciousness, unresponsiveness, seizures or the a low blood sugar with a small snack (15 grams of slow-acting inability to safely eat or drink).
-Refer to package insert and carbohydrates such as crackers and peanut butter or half a the Diabetes Management Plan for use and dose. sandwich).
-Glucagon is a naturally occurring hormone made in the If student is taking insulin using an insulin pump, follow pancreas.
-It raises blood sugar levels by stimulating the Diabetes Management Plan for specific instructions on liver to release stored glucose. managing the pump.
+Once the blood sugar is above 70/80

+If the student is on intermediate acting insulin (ex: Novolog 70/30 or Humalog 75/25), after the above treatment follow with a snack like cheese and crackers or half of a sandwich.

+If the student takes rapid acting insulin (Novolog or Humalog) at meals and snacks and they will not be having a meal or snack within the next hour, follow the treatment for a low blood sugar with a small snack (15 grams of slow-acting carbohydrates such as crackers and peanut butter or half a sandwich).

+If student is taking insulin using an insulin pump, follow Diabetes Management Plan for specific instructions on managing the pump.

+\ Glucagon Emergency Kit

+If a severe low occurs (loss of consciousness, seizures or inability to safely eat or drink), Glucagon\\ should be administered if authorized by the Diabetes Management Plan.

+A glucagon injection may be given for severe low blood sugars (unconsciousness, unresponsiveness, seizures or the inability to safely eat or drink).
+Refer to package insert and the Diabetes Management Plan for use and dose.

+\\Glucagon is a naturally occurring hormone made in the pancreas.
+It raises blood sugar levels by stimulating the liver to release stored glucose.